The handful of countries still welcoming US tourists

 Croatia

-Ignoring the EU ban on American citizens traveling to Europe, Croatia began welcoming US tourists on July 10.
+Ignoring the EU ban Americans traveling to Europe, Croatia began welcoming US tourists on July 10.

 Travelers need to present a negative Covid-19 PCR test,"not older than 48 hours (starting from the time of taking the swab until arrival at the border crossing)," according to an alert on the website of the US Embassy in Zagreb.